rqlite/rqlite/DOC/PERFORMANCE.md

 By using the [bulk API](https://github.com/rqlite/rqlite/blob/master/DOC/BULK.md), transactions, or both, throughput will increase significantly, often by 2 orders of magnitude.
 This speed-up is due to the way Raft and SQLite work.
 So for high throughput, execute as many operations as possible within a single transaction.

 ## Queued Writes
 If you can tolerate a small risk of some data loss in the event that a node crashes, you could consider using the [Queued Writes API](https://github.com/rqlite/rqlite/blob/master/DOC/QUEUED_WRITES.md).
-Using Queued Writes can easily give you orders of magnitude improvement in perfomance.
+Using Queued Writes can easily give you orders of magnitude improvement in performance.

 ## Use more powerful hardware
 Obviously running rqlite on better disks, better networks, or both, will improve performance.